Skyway666/Input-Combos/README.md

 ## Why are combos a good addition

-There are three basic reasons why combos make for a good playing experience:
+There are three basic reasons why combos make for a good player experience:

 - They give the player a feeling of superiority over their enemies, as while preforming a combo, most of the time there is nothing that the opponent can do.